KetoneSvejak/SantanderDeveloperCodingTest/README.md

 4. Using https://github.com/HackerNews/API/tree/master#changed-items-and-profiles to invalidate cached items.

 # Enhancements
-1. Fix warnings about non-nullable properties for both classes at DTO folder.
+1. Check what parts of HackerNews API responses can be non-nullable.
+In current implementation, they are all nullable.
-2. Omit some fields at BestStoryDetails class.
+2. Omit some fields at BestStoryDetails class
-3. Read documentation of HackerNews API about caching.
-4. Test coverage.
-5. Load testing.
+3. Test coverage, including load testing
-6. Find out how https://github.com/HackerNews/API/tree/master#changed-items-and-profiles decides the time frame for updated items.
+4. Find out how https://github.com/HackerNews/API/tree/master#changed-items-and-profiles decides the time frame for updated items.